 Step 5: Create events on Google Calendar to schedule Pins

 To schedule a Pin to your newly created “Pin Queue” calendar, visit your Google Calendar.
 Select the date you would like to schedule your very first Pin.

 Let’s create a test Pin right now!
 First, locate a nice Pin on Pinterest that will fit well on your “Side Hustles” board (or the board you chose for your first recipe).
 We’ll use this Pin as an example.

 You will need to open the article that the Pin links to in order to gather the necessary information to add this Pin to your schedule.

 On your Google Calendar, click on today’s date ().
 Paste the blog post’s URL on the Calendar event’s “Add title” section.
 Select your start time to be 10 minutes from now and your end time 15 minutes after the start time.
 Select your “Pin Queue” calendar.
 Select “MORE OPTIONS.”

 Write a new description or copy/paste the description already posted on the Pin you chose to schedule.
 You must include the proper hashtag in your description so that this Pin saves to the assigned board.
 Otherwise, the IFTTT Applet will fail/skip this entry.

 I included the hashtag #SideHustles so that this Pin would go to my Pinterest board that is all about side hustles.

 In the blog post you are pinning, locate the Pin image and copy the image URL.
 You can usually do this by right-clicking the long image and selecting “Copy image address.”
 Paste the image URL in the “Add Location” section of your Google calendar event.

 Save the event!

-Head to your Pinterest profile and view your latest Pin to verify that the Pin you just scheduled and posted your test Pin to the correct board, with the correct image, blog post URL and description!
+Head to your Pinterest profile and view your latest Pin to verify that it is the Pin you just scheduled.
+Then make sure that it posted your test Pin to the correct board, with the correct image, blog post URL and description!
 If you’ve followed the instructions to a T then you will find that it works!
 Make sure to allow 10 to 15 minutes to pass since you scheduled your Pin to save 10 minutes ahead.